+METROPOLITAN POLICE

-METROPOLITAN POLICE MEM ORANDUM .
-Date 5 September 2007 То: Martin Tiplady, Director of Human Resources From: Peter Tickner Director of Internal Audit 10 Dean Farrar Street London SW1H 0NY c.c.
-Catherine Crawford, MPA Chief Executive Gill Newbery, Human Resources Dawn Lucas, Human Resources Julie Norgrove, DDIA Surinder Purewal, ADIA 2 : • NAL AUDIT REPORT OF GIFTS AND se our Final Report for the above revie , ALITY l am g contrib grateful to your staff for their help a ution to the agreed course of action. and co-o peration during the audit and objecti onclusion is that some improvement investor of the Gifts and Hospitality System rements to controls over the recording of are met .
-The system would benefit from of adherence with the Gifts and Hospitality policy.
+MEMO ORANDUM Date 5 September 2007 То: Martin Tiplady, Director of Human Resources From: Peter Tickner Directo r of Internal Audit 10 Dean Farrar Street London SW1H 0NY C.C.
+Catherine Crawford, MPA Chief Executive Gill Newbery, Human Resources Dawn Lucas, Human Resources Julie Norgrove, DDIA Surinder Purewal, ADIA ? : [

+INTERNAL AUDIT REPORT OF GIFTS AND HOSPITALITY

+I enclose our Final Report for the above review.

+I am grateful to your staff for their help and co-operation during the audit and contribution to the agreed course of action.

+Our conclusion is that some improvement is required to ensure that the business objectives of the Gifts and Hospitality System are met.
+The system would benefit from improvements to controls over the recording of gifts and hospitality and the monitoring of adherence with the Gifts and Hospitality policy.